Schedule Service

 The condenser coils will overheat, and the refrigerant won’t be able to cool down before it cycles back inside.
 As a result, your AC will run continuously without actually cooling your house, leading to uncomfortable temperatures and a surprisingly high energy bill.
 A lack of cool air is a major symptom that your system needs immediate attention.

-You Can See Damaged Fan Blades
+You Can See Obvious Damage to the Fan Blades

 Sometimes, the problem is visible.
 If you suspect an issue, you can perform a quick visual inspection.
 First, make sure you completely cut the power to your AC unit at the breaker for safety.
 Then, look down through the protective grate on top of the outdoor unit.
 Do you see any blades that are bent, cracked, or chipped?